 - Chase will not approve you if you apply for more than one of their cards within 30 days.
 An exception to this rule, which some readers have had success with, may be if you bank with Chase and go into a branch to apply.

-Step 2: Apply for a Southwest Business Card (at least 30 days later)
+Step 2: Apply for Southwest Premier Business (at least 30 days later)

-Your next step is to choose from Southwest’s two business cards and apply for one.
+Your next step is to apply for Southwest Premier Business.

-Then all you have to do is meet the minimum spends on each card within 3 months.
-Read my post on how to meet the minimum spend on a Southwest credit card.
+Read my post on creative ways to meet the minimum spend on a Southwest credit card.

 The points will credit to your account AFTER the closing date of the time period in which you meet the minimum spend or possibly after the SECOND closing date after the time period in which you met the minimum spend (some readers have reported that of late).